-• Gravel, landscape rock, and other small stones: These materials are easily kicked up by vehicles or equipment, which can injure pedestrians, damage property, or spread onto the street.
-They can also create safety hazards during tree maintenance such as stump removal.

-- Rubber mulches, reused tires, artificial turf: These materials can be toxic to soil and plants and contribute to the urban heat island effect.
+- Gravel, landscape rock, and other small stones: These materials are easily kicked up by vehicles or equipment, which can injure pedestrians, damage property, or spread onto the street.
+They can also create safety hazards during tree maintenance such as stump removal. - Rubber mulches, reused tires, artificial turf: These materials can be toxic to soil and plants and contribute to the urban heat island effect.
 They are not allowed. - Pesticides: Pesticides include insecticides (for insects), herbicides (for plants) fungicides (for fungi) or rodenticides (for rodents).
 Pesticides can pose a risk to people, plants, and soil.
-Residents are not permitted to apply pesticides on City-owned spaces. - Permanent Structures: These include buildings, year-round raised beds, fences, and compost bins.
-These types of structures interfere with visibility and access and could damage snow removal equipment. - Unauthorized signage: These include signage, signals, markings, or structures affixed to trees.
+Residents are not permitted to apply pesticides on City-owned spaces. - Unauthorized signage: These include signage, signals, markings, or structures affixed to trees.
 These features may cause harm to trees or interfere with existing street signage.
 They may be removed without notice.
 See the City's signage webpage for more information.

-Clean up your garden before winter or moving away
+STEP 6: Clean up your garden before winter or moving away